For a compound possessed of such extraordinary power, polyphenols are still mostly waiting for their moment in the sun.

 Astonishingly, red onions are packed with 100 times as many polyphenols as white onions.
 And the polyphenol content of red wine is ten times higher than white wine.

-A rundown of the 100 foods highest in polyphenols was published by the European Journal of Clinical Nutrition a few years ago; you can view it here.
+A rundown of the 100 foods highest in polyphenols was published by the European Journal of Clinical Nutrition a few years ago.

-The superfood delivers natural trace nutrients and antioxidants from some of the most polyphenol-rich fruits and vegetables in existence, including elderberry extract, blackberry (freeze-dried), plum, red raspberry (freeze-dried), pomegranate seed and rind extract and blueberry (freeze-dried).
+The superfood delivers natural trace nutrients and antioxidants from some of the most polyphenol-rich fruits and vegetables in existence, including elderberry extract, blackberry (freeze-dried), plum, red raspberry (freeze-dried), pomegranate seed and rind extract, and blueberry (freeze-dried).

-In fact, a single scoop of Rainbow Vibrance is equivalent to 4.5 servings of fruit and vegetables and delivers 68% of your recommended daily vitamin C.
+In fact, a single scoop of Spectrum Vibrance is equivalent to 4.5 servings of fruit and vegetables and delivers 68% of your recommended daily vitamin C.

 Ultimately, we should aim to consume a balanced mix of polyphenols from various food sources.
-But blending up a glass or two of Rainbow Vibrance each day, or adding a scoop to smoothies or protein shakes, is a great way of assuring a healthy intake of these valuable compounds.
+But blending up a glass or two of Spectrum Vibrance each day, or adding a scoop to smoothies or protein shakes, is a great way of assuring a healthy intake of these valuable compounds.